 As our community of creatives and business owners is rallying to support each other, many have shared resources & tools for each other to use and share in their own circles.
+One such resource is business card with the right information to your business.
+One way to make your business stand out is with Metal Business Kards.
 I am compiling the resources here and will update this list at least once per week.
 I was going to wait until I had more to share in this initial post, but I decided any information is important now!
 Please share this post with anyone who can use it, and please, please, please comment (or message) me with the resources you find.

 I’m here for you – even though we are far apart!
 TAKE CARE OF YOURSELVES AND EACH OTHER!!!!

 Even if your state/city isn’t in a lockdown (yet), please stay home!!
 By staying home, we’re flattening the curve, and giving our front line workers a fighting chance.
 Social Distancing is a must!

 BUSINESS RELATED RESOURCES | Updated 5/8

 - The SBA has created their Paycheck Protection Program, and on April 10th, self-employed sole proprietors can apply for a loan (with forgiveness if the funds are used properly) that will help you pay yourself, and have funds for other business expenses.